5th International Workshop on Distributed Infrastructure for Common Good

 • Claudio Tessone (University of Zurich, Switzerland)

-• Florian Tschorsch (TU Berlin, Germany)
+• Florian Tschorsch (TU Dresden, Germany)

 • Andreas Veneris (University of Toronto, Canada)